cheezy64/express-code-challenge/designThoughtProcess.md

     * Update: `mockingoose` seems to be decent for mocking a mongoose model.
 It does it without needing to pass the mock via the constructor.
 Further research makes it seem like `jest` has this ability too.
 Therefore, the design won't have mocks passed in via the constructor.

+# TODO
+* Instead of error literals, throw an enum value that the front end can use to localize